 WILLIAM H. ZELIFF, JR.

-Bill ZeliffWILLIAM H. ZELIFF, JR. was elected to the U.S. House of Representatives in 1990 from the first district of New Hampshire and retired in 1997.
+Bill ZeliffWILLIAM H. ZELIFF, JR. is Senior Counselor at The Livingston Group.
+He was elected to the U.S. House of Representatives in 1990 from the first district of New Hampshire and retired in 1997.
 As Deputy Whip, Mr. Zeliff helped create and implement the House agenda.
 His service as Chairman of the Subcommittee on National Security, International Affairs and Criminal Justice of the House Government Reform Committee was instrumental in moving the drug issue to center stage during the 1996 presidential election.
 He was a member of the House Transportation Committee and served with distinction on the Surface Transportation, Water Resources and Aviation Subcommittees.
 Mr. Zeliff authored the "A to Z Budget Cutting Tool" used by Members of Congress to encourage fiscal responsibility.

 back to top